emmavanvoorst/GadgetGo/README.md

 # Wearables E-Commerce Project

 In a team of five, we built an e-commerce website that will showcase wearable technology.
-The client believes that wearable tech is the way of the future! it is a functional e-commerce website where users can come in and shop around for the tech they want.
+The client believes that wearable tech is the way of the future!
+It is a functional e-commerce website where users can come in and shop around for the tech they want.

 ![Screenshot of GadgetGo home page.](./server/assets/e-commerce.PNG)